PRInTS: Reward Modeling for Long-Horizon Information Seeking: Experiments

-\paragraph{\ours improves highly performant information-seeking agents.} In~\Cref{tab:deepresearch_eval}, we evaluate \ours on the specialized information-seeking agent DeepResearch-30B-A3B, specifically optimized for and achieves high performance in long-horizon information-gain tasks through extensive fine-tuning.
-The results show that adding \ours to this strong information-seeking agent consistently achieves performance gains across benchmarks, surpassing the base agent by 3.9\% absolute average accuracy, while no other baselines come close to achieving notable improvements, with the strongest one improving performance by only 1.3\% absolute average accuracy.
-It is also noteworthy that \ours improves on the challenging subsets, such as GAIA Level 3 and WebWalkerQA Hard.
-Moreover, on GAIA, \ours lifts DeepResearch-30B-A3B from 61.9\% to 64.4\% average accuracy, enabling the 30B agent augmented with the 4B PRM to reach competitive performance with OpenAI DeepResearch (67.4\%) and surpass DeepSeek-V3.1-671B (63.1\%).\footnote{See~\Cref{appendix:Implementation Details} for details on reporting frontier model results.} Specialized information-seeking agents~\citep{Wu2025webdancer,Li2025websailor,Li2025webthinker} require a large-scale dataset (10k-100k+ samples), substantial computational costs for tool interactions and multi-step rollouts during online reinforcement learning, which is especially challenging as different samples have different trajectory lengths to provide the outcome reward signal for training agents~\citep{Gao2025beyondtenturns}.
-Despite these agents undergoing resource-intensive training, applying \ours further improves this strong information-seeking agent, surpassing its original performance with training only a small 4B model that either does not require a large dataset (2k+ pair samples) or long-horizon rollouts and tool interactions during training.
-These findings demonstrate that even highly optimized information-seeking agents can benefit from the step-level guidance provided by \ours, pushing their performance to the limit in a cost- and data-effective manner.
+\paragraph{\ours improves highly performant informa-tion-seeking agents.} In~\Cref{tab:deepresearch_eval}, we evaluate \ours on DeepResearch-30B-A3B, a specialized agent optimized for long-horizon information-seeking tasks.
+The results show that adding \ours to this strong information-seeking agent consistently achieves performance gains across benchmarks, surpassing the base agent by 3.9\% absolute average accuracy, while no other baselines come close to achieving notable improvements.
+Notably, \ours improves on the challenging subsets, such as GAIA Level 3 and WebWalkerQA Hard.
+Moreover, on GAIA, \ours lifts DeepResearch-30B-A3B from 61.9\% to 64.4\% average accuracy, enabling the 30B agent augmented with the 4B PRM to reach competitive performance with OpenAI DeepResearch (67.4\%) and surpass DeepSeek-V3.1-671B (63.1\%) \citep{tongyi2025deepresearch}.\footnote{See~\Cref{appendix:Implementation Details} for frontier model results reporting details.} This test-time scaling approach is substantially more efficient than scaling the base model; it achieves frontier-level performance while requiring significantly less memory and computational overhead than deploying the 20-times-larger 671B model.
+Crucially, while specialized information-seeking agents~\citep{Wu2025webdancer,Li2025websailor,Li2025webthinker} require resource-intensive fine-tuning with massive datasets (10k-100k+ samples) and costly online RL (tool interactions and multi-step rollouts)~\citep{Gao2025beyondtenturns}, \ours achieves these gains using a 4B model that either does not require a large dataset (2k+ pair samples) or tool interactions and long-horizon rollouts during training.
+This demonstrates that step-level guidance provided by \ours is a cost-effective strategy to push the performance limits of even highly optimized information-seeking agents.

 \paragraph{\ours also generalizes to frontier LLMs.} To further demonstrate the versatility of our approach, we use the closed-source Gemini-2.5-Flash as the LLM agent, as shown in~\Cref{tab:gemini_eval}. \ours provides 4.0\% absolute average accuracy gain, whereas the second-best method improves performance by only 1.5\%.
 On the most challenging subset, GAIA Level 3, \ours yields the largest improvement among all baselines (+5.5\%), showing its strength on long-horizon reasoning tasks.
 Overall, our results indicate that \ours provides effective test-time guidance, improving the information-seeking behavior of both open-source LLMs, closed-source LLMs, and information-seeking agents, which shows strong versatility and generalizability without modifying or retraining underlying LLMs.